Real-Time Water Quality Monitoring to Help Communities Better Understand Local Water Quality

 - U.S. Geological Survey (USGS)

 The Waterfront Partnership manages a Healthy Harbor Plan that focuses on reducing bacteria, stormwater runoff, and trash in the Baltimore Harbor.
-They installed the Baltimore Inner Harbor Water Wheel and produce an annual Healthy Harbor Report Card.
-Exit
+The Partnership installed the Baltimore Inner Harbor Water Wheel (Mr. Trash Wheel)

 - Village Blue Brings Real-Time Water Quality Monitoring Data to Baltimore (EPA News Release)